TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 ### Path Visibility Based Styles

-Paths with varying visibility are displayed with different dash patterns and opacity levels.
+Paths with varying visibility are displayed with different dash patterns, opacity levels, and casing colors.
 More information can be found on the [OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/Key:trail_visibility):

-- `trail_visibility=excellent`: Clearly visible path with a long dash pattern of 10 pixels followed by a gap of 6 pixels.
+- `trail_visibility=excellent`: Bright Green `#00cc00` – Clearly visible path with a long dash pattern of 10 pixels followed by a gap of 6 pixels.
-- `trail_visibility=good`: Good visibility with the same long dash pattern of 10 pixels followed by a gap of 6 pixels.
+- `trail_visibility=good`: Light Green `#66cc66` – Good visibility with the same long dash pattern of 10 pixels followed by a gap of 6 pixels.
-- `trail_visibility=intermediate`: Moderate visibility, slightly harder to follow, with a short dash pattern of 2 pixels followed by a gap of 2 pixels.
+- `trail_visibility=intermediate`: Yellow `#cccc00` – Moderate visibility, slightly harder to follow, with a short dash pattern of 2 pixels followed by a gap of 2 pixels.
-- `trail_visibility=bad`: Poor visibility, difficult to follow, also with a short dash pattern of 2 pixels followed by a gap of 2 pixels.
+- `trail_visibility=bad`: Orange `#ff9900` – Poor visibility, difficult to follow, also with a short dash pattern of 2 pixels followed by a gap of 2 pixels.
-- `trail_visibility=horrible`: Very poor visibility, very difficult to follow, with the same short dash pattern of 2 pixels followed by a gap of 2 pixels.
+- `trail_visibility=horrible`: Red `#ff3300` – Very poor visibility, very difficult to follow, with the same short dash pattern of 2 pixels followed by a gap of 2 pixels.
-- `trail_visibility=no`: No visible path, extremely challenging, with a short dash pattern of 2 pixels followed by a gap of 2 pixels.
+- `trail_visibility=no`: Dark Red `#990000` – No visible path, extremely challenging, with a short dash pattern of 2 pixels followed by a gap of 2 pixels.

 ### Path Width

 Paths are displayed with varying widths based on their `width` tag, including casing.
 More information can be found on the [OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/Key:width):